cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Specify zones monitored to determine supply temperature setpoint value (control zones), under _ahTsSp_=WZ and CZ respectively.

-<%= csv_table(<<END, :row_header => false)
+{{
-_zone names_, A list of zone names&comma; with commas between them.
+  csv_table("_zone names_, A list of zone names&comma; with commas between them.
 Up to 15 names may be given.
 ALL_BUT, May be followed by a a comma and list of up to 14 zone names; all zones on air handler other than these are the control zones.
-ALL, Indicates that all zones with terminals connected to the air handler are control zones.
+ALL, Indicates that all zones with terminals connected to the air handler are control zones.")
-END
-%>
+}}

 A comma must be entered between zone names and after the word ALL_BUT.